Soraya (musician): Early life

-Soraya Raquel Lamilla Cuevas was born in Point Pleasant, New Jersey, a year after her father, mother, and brother moved to the United States from their native Colombia.
+Soraya Raquel Lamilla Cuevas was born in Point Pleasant, New Jersey, to a Colombian father and a Lebanese mother, a year after her father, mother, and brother moved to the United States from their native Colombia.
 The family moved back to Colombia when she was a baby, but when Soraya was eight years old, they returned to New Jersey.
 "Soraya" is a common name in the Middle East, and its meaning can be translated as "Pleiades".
 Soraya's maternal relatives were Lebanese Christians who emigrated from Lebanon to Colombia.
 Soraya's mother, Yamila Cuevas Gharib, had been a housewife in Colombia.
 Soraya's father, Gregorio Lamilla, worked for an exporting company in Colombia.
 In the U.S., life was hard for the family, so to make ends meet, he worked three or four jobs.
 Both parents are native of Cali.

 Soraya first became interested in music at age 5 when she heard her uncle playing music in Colombia.
 He played "Pueblito Viejo", a Colombian traditional folk song using an instrument called the tiple, which is a kind of guitar with triple strings.
 Her parents bought her a guitar, which she taught herself how to play.
 She became proficient in classical violin, and her first public performance was at Carnegie Hall in New York City as a member of the N.Y.C.
 Youth Philharmonic.
 She was valedictorian of her class at Point Pleasant Borough High School, where she began writing her own music.

 Soraya was 12 years old when her mother was first diagnosed with breast cancer, 18 when her mother had a recurrence, and 22 when her mother died in 1992.
 Soraya said that her sense of responsibility increased because she needed to take care of her mother and do all the household chores.
 She would also accompany her mother to the doctor's office; together they did breast-cancer research and participated in the Race for the Cure.

 Soraya attended Rutgers University in New Jersey, where she studied English literature, French philosophy, and women's studies.
 Initially, she worried that she might be too shy to play before big crowds, but she eventually triumphed over her fear and realized her tremendous talent as a live performer when she played to rapt audiences at coffee houses and rallies around the sprawling Rutgers campus.
 She worked as a flight attendant before starting her music career.